viking-frank/neurocats.github.io/workshops.md

 28/08/17

-Please Sign in for a workshop by contacting miau@neurocat.ai
+Feel free to Sign in for a workshop by contacting miau@neurocat.ai.